JacceyCode/createRepositoryScript/README.md

 ### 📌 Usage from Terminal

-Open your terminal and navigate into the directory where the script is located.
+Open your terminal and navigate into the directory where the script is located, activate `bash` and run:

 ```bash
 ./createRepository.sh <githubUsername> <repoName> <description> <visibility> <githubToken>